 What kind of commitment does the program require?

-As a TCA member you need to be interested and able to commit to meeting every Saturday at MCA Chicago and communicating with program leaders during the days between Saturday sessions.
+As a TCA member you need to be interested and able to commit to meeting every Saturday at the MCA and communicating with program leaders during the days between Saturday sessions.
 You are encouraged to stay involved with the program for two years.
 Over the two years, your commitment is structured along four 5-month sessions.
 At the start of each of the sessions (which last five months), you commit fully to that five-month period.
 Throughout each five-month period, program staff meet with you to offer feedback and chart progress toward your goals.
 A specific theme structures each five-month session and the projects that members work on.
 Within that theme, your interests and those of your fellow members help determine the artists, art, and issues explored.
 You may begin leading talks in the galleries during the third session.

 Can anyone join?

 Anyone who is 15–19 can participate; you must be 15–18 to apply.
 The museum will select up to 11 members this year to join the TCA.
 The program is best for creative young people who are in some way interested in the arts (from music to writing to visual art to theater or dance or any other form, whether you prefer to create or observe).
 It is critical that applicants can commit each Saturday afternoon to this program in addition to time during the week (checking email for program updates, independently exploring themes discussed on Saturday, etc.).
 It is also best for those who have some basic capacity or the potential for public speaking, and who are interested in connecting with a museum.
 The TCA is for teens who enjoy asking questions and making sense of things.
 You need not be an artist.